5 Roth Conversion Strategies for High‑Income Investors

 Roth conversions can transform $1M+ portfolios by cutting future taxes.
 Ron McCoy, with 40+ years of fiduciary mastery, reveals five strategies to optimize conversions for high-income investors, ensuring tax-free growth and legacy preservation.

-High-income investors with $1M+ portfolios face a tax gauntlet: 37% federal income tax, 3.8% Net Investment Income Tax (NIIT), and state levies that can exceed 13%.
-Roth conversions—moving funds from tax-deferred accounts like traditional IRAs or 401(k)s to Roth IRAs—offer a strategic counterstrike, converting taxable future withdrawals into tax-free growth.
+If you have a $1M+ portfolio, taxes are always a top concern—between a 37% federal tax, the 3.8% Net Investment Income Tax (NIIT), and state taxes that can run over 13%.
+Roth conversions—moving money from traditional IRAs or 401(k)s into Roth IRAs—can help turn future taxable withdrawals into tax-free growth.

-My Freedom Capital Playbook demands discipline: execute Roth conversions to dominate your tax future.
-This article unveils five elite strategies to optimize conversions for high-income investors, ensuring your wealth thrives.
+My Freedom Capital Playbook is all about discipline: using Roth conversions to own your tax future.
+Here are five strategies to make conversions work for you and help your wealth last.

 The Mechanics of Roth Conversions

-Unlike traditional IRAs, Roth IRAs have no Required Minimum Distributions (RMDs), enhancing flexibility and legacy planning.
-A 2024 Vanguard study estimates that strategic conversions can save $500K–$1M in lifetime taxes for $5M+ portfolios by shifting income to tax-free accounts.
+Roth IRAs also have no Required Minimum Distributions (RMDs), giving you more flexibility and better options for passing wealth to your heirs.
+Vanguard found in 2024 that well-timed conversions can save $500K–$1M in lifetime taxes on portfolios over $5M.

 Case Study: The $7M Conversion Coup